<

-The Maroon Bells
+The moon and the Maroon Bells

 One crystal clear summer night in 2016 I was in Aspen, Colorado.
 A spur of the moment midnight drive up to the Maroon Bells began my obsession with the iconic peaks.
 I stood in wonder beneath the Milky Way and took the first of many exposures, wondering if I could actually capture the most photographed mountains in the United States in a way people haven’t already seen a thousand times.